-After the initial 4-week monitoring period at or near the Certified Treatment Center, your healthcare team will determine when you and the person you are caring for may return home.
+After the initial 4-week monitoring period at or near the certified healthcare facility, your healthcare team will determine when you and the person you are caring for may return home.
 When this happens, the primary oncology team will continue to provide care and partner with you to create a plan for long-term monitoring and regular follow-up visits.